ck37/ck37/README.md

 ### Hi, I'm Chris 👋

 I am finishing my PhD in Biostatistics at UC Berkeley and moving to Boston in August.
 I’m **seeking a Boston-area/remote postdoc in biomedical deep learning & causal inference**, or similar research scientist position.
-I also provide data science services to campaigns, nonprofits, and companies.
+I also provide data science consulting services from time to time.

 - 🌱 My three dissertation projects are: